 - Shower and clean your face aggressively with soap to remove facial oils.
 Do not apply any product such as moisturizers or make-up to your face.

 - Men should shave facial hair.
-Discuss the use of products such as shaving gels with Dr. Cruise at your consultation.
+Discuss the use of products such as shaving gels with Joseph T Cruise, MD at your consultation.

 - Do not bring any jewelry or valuables with you on the day of surgery.